-- with transaction code 4, the value is the intrinsic value of the imported or exported goods for processing (which are naturally not invoiced because the goods have not been changed by the owner). - with transaction code 5, the value is the intrinsic value of the goods imported or exported for processing plus the cost of the service provided and the price of additional parts or materials.
+- with transaction code 4, the value is the intrinsic value of the received or sent goods (raw materials, subassemblies etc.) for processing (which are naturally not invoiced because the goods have not been changed by the owner).

+- with transaction code 5, the value is the intrinsic value of the goods received or sent for processing, this means the value of the raw materials plus the cost of the service provided (manufacturing price) and the price of additional parts, which is the value to be taken into account to see whether or not exceeded the statistical threshold for arrival / dispatch.
 (The invoice price only includes the cost of processing (if the processing is not free of charge) and the price of additional parts or materials; i.e. not the value of the goods, since the owner has not changed the goods).